- Why is it important to distinguish between controllers and processors?

 - Can you be both a controller and a processor of personal data?

-- your GDPR obligations and how to meet them;
+- your UK GDPR obligations and how to meet them;

 - your responsibilities to individuals and supervisory authorities (including the ICO) and the penalties associated with non-compliance, such as fines and other enforcement powers; and

 - how you can work with other organisations to ensure you process personal data responsibly and respect individuals’ rights.

 Controllers (including joint controllers) have more obligations under the UK GDPR than processors do, because they decide what personal data is collected and why, and exercise ultimate control over the data.
 UK controllers must also pay a data protection fee unless they are exempt.

 Processors have fewer obligations, but must be careful to only process personal data in line with the relevant controller’s instructions.

 It is important to remember that an organisation is not by its nature either a controller or a processor.
 Instead you need to consider the personal data and the processing activity that is taking place, and consider who is determining the purposes and the manner of that specific processing.